 - Donor Breast Milk Information.
 Mother’s own breast milk is preferred when feeding a newborn baby.
 However, if you are unable to breastfeed or produce enough milk, human milk from a donor is the next best option to meet the nutritional needs of your baby.

 - Breast Milk Home Storage Guidelines.
 Safe handling and storage of human breast milk in your home.

 - Breast Milk – The First Year.
 Feeding technique and frequency from the first hours to the first year of your baby’s life.

 - Top 10 Breastfeeding Guide.
 Top 10 steps for a solid breastfeeding start, and top 10 reasons to breastfeed your child.

 - Keys to Successful Breastfeeding.
 Helpful hints about breastfeeding, from skin-to-skin contact to when to ask for help from a lactation consultant.

 - Hmong Breastfeeding Coalition has a number of videos available on Vimeo including the one below.

 Explore the organizations below to find more information about your options for postpartum and newborn support.

 Early Childhood Family Education (ECFE).
 A program that the school district offers to parents with children between birth and five years of age.
 This program gives parents and children the opportunity to meet with other families through weekly classes to help you learn how to become a better parent and help your child be ready for school (651)793-5410.

 WIC Peer Breastfeeding Counselor.
 As a benefit, the WIC program can assign a breastfeeding peer counselor.
-This is another woman who has been trained to provide breastfeeding support and education through pregnancy, delivery and after the baby is born.
-Breastfeeding is the best start for mom and baby and the breastfeeding counselor can help you reach your breastfeeding goals.
+This is another woman trained to provide breastfeeding support and education through pregnancy, delivery, and after the baby is born.
+Breastfeeding is the best start for mom and baby, and the breastfeeding counselor can help you reach your breastfeeding goals.
 Click here to find more phone and online resources for breastfeeding moms.